 Your insurance policy is a contract between you and your insurance carrier.
 You pay premiums to ensure that your property is protected, and that’s why having an expert in policy language on your side could prove invaluable.

 Hope adjusters specialize in maximizing damage claims for their clients.
 Their seasoned staff handles thousands of claims and will use this experience to know when you’re being taken advantage of.
 Sometimes PAs can multiply the total amount of your claim, and choosing the right PA can be paramount to recovering your property from fire damage.

 Advocating With Your Insurance Company

-However, working with a PA can be crucial because your insurance company will try to minimize expenses to increase profits by reducing what they payout.
+However, working with a PA can be crucial because your insurance company will minimize expenses to increase profits by reducing what they payout.
 The helpful public adjusters at Hope know the industry.
 HOPE Public Adjusters make sure your insurance company treats you, your property, and your claim with “good faith.”

 From initially filing your claim correctly, advocating on your behalf, knowing when to call in legal representation, Hope PAs have your back.
 We will use knowledge and experience to win your claim.

 Hope Public Adjusters Save You Time

 Insurance claims often take months to resolve, and even though some claims go through with no problems and take a few weeks, some claims seem to last forever.
 Even claims that appeared simple at first could take months and involve dozens of onsite meetings, hours of phone calls and conference calls, hours of documentation, and hours of estimations.